Are Discoveries Spurious? Distributions of Maximum Spurious Correlations and Their Applications: Applications to high-dimensional inferences

 Let $\hat{Y}_i$ be fitted values using $s$ predictors indexed by $\hat{S}$ selected by a data-driven technique and $Y_i$ be the associated response value.
 They are denoted in the vector form by $\hat{\mathbb{Y}}$ and $\mathbb{Y}$, respectively.
 If

-then the discovery of variables $\hat{S}$ can be regarded as spurious, no better than by chance.
-Therefore, the multiplier bootstrap quantile $q_\alpha^*(s, p)$ provides an important critical value and yardstick for judging whether the discovery is spurious.
+then the discovery of variables $\hat{S}$ can be regarded as spurious; that is, no better than by chance.
+Therefore, the multiplier bootstrap quantile $q_\alpha^{\scMB}(s, p)$ provides an important critical value and yardstick for judging whether the discovery is spurious, or whether the selected set $\hat{S}$ includes too many spurious variables.
+This yardstick is independent of the method used in the fitting.